heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 git version 2.41.0
 ```

+> **Warning**
+> Ensure you have the latest version of Git installed.
+If you have an older
+> version, you might not be able to use some features mentioned in this course.

 #### Configure Git

 Git needs to know your name and email address to be able to label your commits